HL7-DaVinci/CRD/ehr-server/README.md

 This subproject hosts a HAPI FHIR server that is based on the [hapi-fhir-jpaserver-example](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-jpaserver-example).

 ## Adding resources to the database
+`gradle loadData`

 ## Running the server
 `gradle appRun`

 This will start the server running on http://localhost:8080/ehr-server.

+## Setup the Request Generator
+See the Request Generator README.

 ## Server endpoints
 |Relative URL|Endpoint Description|